-- Has the romance and connection in your relationship been replaced with distance and frustration?
+- Has romance and connection in your relationship been replaced with distance and frustration?

-- Or, does it feel like you rarely talk to one another at all—at least not in any meaningful way?
+- Do you rarely talk to one another at all—at least not in any meaningful way?

 - Has a betrayal of trust made you feel that you don’t even know your partner anymore?

 If you are struggling with relationship issues, attempting to connect with your partner may leave you feeling sad and lonely.
 As time goes on, you may feel more and more certain that things can’t continue this way—you cannot settle for a lifetime of tension and conflict.

 You may also think back to the beginning of your relationship and long for the person you fell in love with.
 Perhaps it’s difficult to understand how you and your partner got here.
 What happened to the support and connection you used to share?

 Almost All Couples Experience Conflict